giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 In the previous sections, we explained how to create two IAM roles in the AWS account that's going to run the Giant Swarm tenant clusters.

-Giant Swarm tenant clusters are owned by _organizations_, which allows to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.
+Giant Swarm tenant clusters are owned by _organizations_, which allows you to control access to clusters, since only members of the owner organization have access to the management functions of a cluster.